Why update your theme

 Color schemes

-Click Layout and navigation to access theme-specific settings
+Open Layout and navigation to access Classic theme-specific settings.

 Tips

-Settings apply to the page type you’re currently on
+Settings apply to the page type you're currently editing.

-You can edit all document pages at once or customize individual document pages
+You can update all document pages at once or customize individual pages.

-You can edit all library pages at once or customize individual library pages
+You can update all library pages at once or customize individual pages.

-Enhanced Search, AI Assistant, and language switcher customization
+Expanded customization options for Search, AI Assistant, and the language switcher

 How to update many legacy guidelines using a blueprint